Tserrof7/deep-learning-challenge/Deep_Learning_Summary.md

 *Were you able to achieve the target model performance?*
 -----------------------------------------------------
-Despite my attempts, the highest accuracy rating I was able to get was 73% in both version 2 and 3 of my optimization attempts.
+I was not able to, the highest accuracy rating I was able to get was 73% in both version 2 and 3 of my optimization attempts.

 *What steps did you take in your attempts to increase model performance?*